kontur-contests/icfpc2017-kontur-ru/README.md

 Everything is written in C#, except for *Online Statistics Monitor* (JavaScript, HTML, CSS), *Data Science Stuff* (Python, Jupiter Notebook), and Ansible configs for Apache Kafka.

-*Note.
 There're [ready-to-use binaries](_prebuild-binaries) for Brutal Tester, Visualizer, Visualizer for Replays, and Punter.
-Run them with `mono` on Mac/Linux or execute them on Windows.*
+Run them with `mono` on Mac/Linux or execute them on Windows.

 ## Key ideas